 Pieter de Hooch excelled in the sensitive depiction of people going about their daily lives, be it inside their houses or in the sheltered environment of an urban courtyard.
 His masterly control of light, color, and complex perspectival construction can be compared to the work of Johannes Vermeer, his contemporary and colleague in Delft.

 The old town wall of Delft forms the rear wall of a courtyard in which a maidservant, carrying a jug and a laundry basket, and a small child holding a birdcage make their way to the water pump.
 A woman and two men enjoy some red wine in the classically inspired arbor against the back wall.
-The same arbor, wall, and stairs occur in two other De Hooch paintings, but the variations in composition confirm that the artist freely altered the architectural elements.
+The same arbor, wall, and steps occur in two other De Hooch paintings, but the variations in composition confirm that the artist freely altered the architectural elements.
 It is unlikely that the courtyard scenes represent an actual location, but they are clearly based on views from the backyards of the houses on the west side of the Oude Gracht in Delft where De Hooch and his family are thought to have resided.

 Near the old town wall of Delft, the site of many of De Hooch’s courtyard paintings, two gentlemen and a woman are seated in a small wooden arbor, drinking wine.
 A maidservant carrying an earthenware jug and a basket, covered with a white cloth, and a little girl holding a birdcage cross the courtyard on their way toward a water pump that is attached to the house on the left.
 The two sets of steps seen through the open doors behind them seem to lead to the city ramparts.

 This idyllic view of city life with spacious courtyards, trees, and vines contains compositional elements that are found in two other of De Hooch’s paintings of this period.
-The arbor, the wall, and the stairs leading to the door in the wall form the setting for his painting A Family in a Courtyard, 1658–1660, in Vienna
+The arbor, the wall, and the steps leading to the door in the wall form the setting for his painting A Family in a Courtyard, 1658–1660, in Vienna

 First noted by Neil MacLaren, The Dutch School (London, 1960), 186.